servicetitan/Stl.Fusion.Samples/docs/tutorial/PartFF.md

 You've reached the end of this tutorial, and we truly hope you have enjoyed it and have had a good learning experience.
-If you already played with [Fusion Samples], please complete [Fusion Feedback Form] - knowing your opinion is absolutely crucial for us.
+If you already played with [Fusion Samples], please complete [Fusion Feedback Form] (1…3 min) - knowing your opinion is absolutely crucial for us to improve.

 If you're looking for more content to read, check out these posts:
 * [Fusion: Current State and Upcoming Features](https://alexyakunin.medium.com/fusion-current-state-and-upcoming-features-88bc4201594b?source=friends_link&sk=375290c4538167fe99419a744f3d42d5)